-a) Do I play an instrument to at least Grade 5 standard?

-- b) Do I participate in practical group activities ie choirs, orchestras, other ensembles? - c) Do I read music fluently?
+- a) Do I play an instrument to at least Grade 5 standard? - b) Do I participate in practical group activities ie choirs, orchestras, and ensembles? - c) Do I read music fluently? - d) Do I have a good ear?

 What other subjects go well with Music?